typicalninja/google-sr/packages/google-sr-selectors/README.md

 * [google-sr][github-gsr] - Simple tool to programmatically get google search results
 * [google-that][github-gt] - CLI wrapper around google-sr

+# Disclaimer

+This project is **not sponsored, endorsed, or affiliated** with Google in any way.

+This repository is provided **"as is" without warranty** of any kind and is intended solely for **educational and research purposes.** The authors and contributors assume no responsibility for any issues, damages, or losses that may arise from its use.

+By using this project, you acknowledge that you are solely responsible for complying with applicable laws and platform Terms of Service.
+Use at your own discretion and risk.

 # License